|

 Another time I was showing Dan how to feed the rabbits, and after the carrot was gone the rabbit kept chewing on his finger.
 It bled and bled and required stitches.
 I remember how we all spoiled and nursed him back to good as new.
 He has those scars still today.

 I had a wonderful childhood in Plano.
 Such wonderful places to explore... out in the apple orchard, out among the animals, and with Snappy, our dog.
-He always followed me around as if to protect me.
-When we would go to the well, he knew we would fill his water dish.

-(Nada with Snappy)
+(Nada with Snappy) |

 I had so much fun cleaning out Dad's old pig houses.
 They were tee-pee looking small wooden houses, with even a window in them.
 I told Dad he must have raised pigs so I could have so many play houses.